ropensci-archive/roweb2/content/blog/2018-11-20-checklist-recipe.md

 ## The checklist recipe

 Our **[Checklist recipe](https://github.com/trias-project/checklist-recipe/wiki)** is a **template GitHub repository for standardizing species checklist data to Darwin Core using R**.
-It contains all the ingredients to make your data standardization open, repeatable, customizable, and documented.
+It contains all the ingredients to make your data standardization open, repeatable, customizable and documented.
 The recipe has considerably streamlined our own work to publish [seven checklists](https://www.gbif.org/dataset/search?type=CHECKLIST&project_id=trias) on alien species for Belgium, which is one of the goals of the Tracking Invasive Alien Species ([TrIAS](http://www.trias-project.be/)) project, an open data-driven framework to support Belgian federal policy on invasive species.
 We thought it would be useful to provide a well-documented workflow for others who want to publish this type of data.

 The basic idea behind the Checklist recipe is: